habibcilmd-cardiologist/dr-cil/content/en/services/cardiac-angiography/index.md

       answer: "Yes, it is performed under local anesthesia and you are awake throughout the procedure."
 ---

 Cardiac angiography is evaluation of heart vessels using X-ray imaging.
 It is the gold standard method for diagnosing coronary artery disease.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in cardiac angiography procedures.

 ## What is Cardiac Angiography?